How to read OData in SSIS – REST API Example

 Conclusion

-Based on above examples you can see that handling Raging in REST API Call is not straight forward but using Components like SSIS JSON Source can take some work out of your plate.
+Based on the above examples, you can see that handling Raging in REST API calls is not straightforward, but using Components like SSIS JSON Source can take some work off your plate.

 Posted in SSIS JSON Source (File/REST) and tagged , , , , , .